CBC-UCONN/RNA-seq-with-reference-genome-and-annotation/README.md

 ```

-This will load `DESeq2` and set some R objects we'll use to tell `DESeq2` how and where to read and write files.
-Note that in this example, the code is expecting to find the "count" directory in the parent of the project directory (that's what ".." means).

 Now we'll create a data frame that connects sample names, treatments, and count files. `DESeq2` has a function that can use that table to read and format the data so that it can be analyzed.